Heatwave! In Britain this is good news. In India, it's bad news. What about China? What does Chinese medicine have to say about this?

 But even before that, click here to read about Heat.

-You're more likely to experience problems if you're dehydrated, there's little breeze or ventilation, or you're wearing tight, restrictive clothing.
+You're more likely to experience problems if you're dehydrated, there's no breeze or ventilation, or you're wearing tight, restrictive clothing.

 Let's talk about the WRONG foods first!
 Foods that you should avoid during a heatwave!